Hysterocrates gigas: Food

-Reproduction and Development
+Reproduction and development

 Females lay eggs in an egg sac that may contain hundreds of eggs.
 Spiderlings live together for up to 6 months, though some tarantulas from the same sac are believed to co-habitate long after and even share burrows and tunnel systems.
 Most spiderlings will kill each other for food, but these spiderlings have actually been found to share food with their siblings.
 Spiderlings are very difficult to see.
 Their mother will kill prey for them.
-In their first year of life, spiderlings molt up to 8 times.
-Females usually molt about once a year after maturity and depending on how much the tarantula is fed, it will result in more frequent molts inevitably resulting in faster maturing.
+In their first year of life, spiderlings moult up to 8 times.
+Females usually moult about once a year after maturity and depending on how much the tarantula is fed, it will result in more frequent moults inevitably resulting in faster maturing.

 Behavior

 Adaptations: These tarantulas are opportunistic, nocturnal hunters and will take whatever prey they find.
-The venom of these tarantulas is not medically significant, but may cause some nausea, though if the victim is abnormally sensitive medical attention may be required.
+The venom of these tarantulas is not medically significant, but may cause some nausea, though the victim may require medical attention if abnormally sensitive.
 Spider venom is normally intended for prey items though the spider will attack humans if provoked.

-To defend themselves, they rear up aggressively on their hind legs in a threatening posture, smack their front legs on the ground and a sound comparable to the tearing of velcro can be produced by rubbing leg pairs I and II together.
+To defend themselves, they rear up aggressively on their hind legs in a threat posture, they smack their front legs on the ground and a sound comparable to the tearing of velcro can be produced by rubbing leg pairs I and II together.
 Although they may also bite, their main alternate defence is to run away.
-The name "tarantula" is commonly given to spiders in this family.
-It is a misnomer - it was originally given to a smaller wolf spider from Taranto, Italy, where, in the Middle Ages, people danced themselves into a trance - called the tarantella - in an attempt to purge the effects of the wolf spider's bite.

 These tarantulas moult by splitting of the old exoskeleton and wriggling out of it.
 They pull their legs out of their old skeletons as we pull our fingers out of gloves.
 A new exoskeleton has grown underneath and remains soft for about a week.
 The tarantula stretches his new skeleton to allow for growth space and the new skeleton hardens.
-During and after the molt, which may take hours to complete, the tarantula is weak and dehydrated.
+During and after the moult, which may take hours to complete, the tarantula is weak and dehydrated.
 During this time the tarantula is lying on its back with its legs in the air, very vulnerable to other creatures - even some that would normally be its prey.

 Fangs are part of the exoskeleton and are shed as well.
 The tarantula avoids eating for a week after to make sure that its new fangs have hardened.
 A lost limb may be fully or partially regenerated during a moult.

 Threats

 Its natural enemies are mammals, birds, reptiles, wasps, ants, amphibians, big crickets, scorpions, and other tarantulas which prey on them.
 They are also collected as pets by humans.
-Rhino beetles, and stage beetle also can kill them with defence.
+Rhino beetles and stag beetles also can kill them in defense.